grafana/agent/docs/sources/flow/reference/components/otelcol.processor.k8sattributes.md

 ### filter block

-The `filter` block configures which nodes to get data from, and which fields and labels to fetch.
+The `filter` block configures which nodes to get data from and which fields and labels to fetch.

 The following attributes are supported: